Do I really need to give the IRS more money after April 15?

-What a relief it is as individual taxpayers to get our pesky income tax return filed on July 15 (or sometime thereafter, on extension) and have the IRS leave us alone for another year, right?
+What a relief it is as individual taxpayers to get our income tax returns filed by April 15th (or sometime thereafter, on extension) and have the IRS leave us alone for another year, right?
 Well – maybe, depending on your income and income tax withholding on said income.
 If your withholding doesn’t keep pace with what the IRS requires, you may be required to make quarterly estimated tax payments throughout the tax year.
-You may already be experienced with how the IRS rules work regarding these payments, but here is some additional explanation if you are not entirely clear or need a refresher.
+You may already be experienced with how the IRS rules work regarding these payments, but here is some additional explanation if you are not entirely clear, or if you need a refresher.

-When you file your 2020 income tax return in April of 2021, the computers at the IRS (and your preparer’s tax software) will digest the numbers you have provided and determine whether you owe any penalties for underpayment of 2020 estimated taxes.
-To comply with the law and avoid these penalties, your tax must have been paid throughout the year such that:
+When you file your income tax return, the IRS (and your preparer’s tax software) will determine whether you owe a penalty for underpayment of estimated taxes.
+To comply with the law and avoid the penalty, your tax must have been paid throughout the year such that:

-“Paid” means money has been sent to the IRS in the form of either withholding or estimated tax payments or both.
-So, if you have had tax withheld on any wages, IRA or pension distributions, etc., this qualifies as “paid.”
+“Paid” means money has been sent to the IRS in the form of either withholding or estimated tax payments, or both.
+If you have had tax withheld on any wages, IRA or pension distributions, etc., this qualifies as “paid.”
 If your withholding covers you for the requirements above, you do not have to make estimated tax payments.

-“Throughout the year” normally means that the IRS expects to have received one-quarter of the required tax “paid” on or before each of the following dates: April 15, June 15, September 15 and January 15 of the following year.
-In other words, making one large estimated tax payment late in the year will not satisfy the IRS that you have made the payments in a timely manner.
-Due to COVID-19 disruptions in 2020, the first two quarterly tax payments are not due until July 15, 2020.
-Third and fourth quarter payments are due September 15, 2020 and January 15, 2021 respectively.
+“Throughout the year” normally means that the IRS expects to have received one-quarter of the required tax “paid” on or before each of the following dates: April 15, June 15, September 15, and January 15 of the following year.
+In other words, making one large estimated tax payment late in the year will not satisfy the requirement to make the payments in a timely manner.

-So which of the three approaches above might be best?
-In general, if your taxable income stays about the same or is expected to increase from 2019 to 2020, you can avoid penalties by following rule number (3).
-A typical approach is to consider your 2019 tax amount, see what percentage applies (100% or 110%), take withholding into account, and pay the remaining estimated liability over the four required quarters.
-(Please note: if your withholding will change significantly, you will need to take that into consideration.)
-Following this approach, you are covered against penalties even if you win the lottery and your 2020 income skyrockets; you’ll still owe a big tax bill eventually, but you’ll be covered against estimated tax penalties if you’ve paid in the required amount based on your 2019 information.
+So, which of the three approaches above is best?
+In general, if your taxable income stays about the same or is expected to increase from one year to the next, you can avoid penalties by following rule number (3).
+A typical approach (commonly referred to as “safe harbor”) is to review your prior year tax amount, see which AGI percentage applies (100% or 110%), take current year withholding into account, and pay the remaining estimated tax liability over the four required quarters.
+(Please note: if your current year withholding has changed or will change significantly, you will need to take that into consideration.)
+Following this approach, you are covered against penalties even if current year income increases significantly; you’ll still owe tax with the filing of your return, but you’ll be covered against the estimated tax penalty if you’ve paid in the required amount based on your prior year AGI and tax.

-If your income is expected to decrease significantly, approach (2) probably is your best bet, although it requires making assumptions and estimating your tax due for the year.
+If your current year income is expected to decrease significantly, approach (2) is probably your best bet, although it requires making assumptions and estimating your tax due for the year.
 If your income ends up being higher than expected, however, you may be underpaid for earlier quarters and owe some penalty.
 There is an alternative way to compute the required timing of your payments called the “annualization” method if your receipt of income fluctuates significantly during the year.
-This method requires additional time and calculation but can be helpful if you have a significant income event late in the year.
+This method requires additional time and math but can be helpful if you have a significant income event late in the year.

-From time-to-time I have prepared tax returns for some taxpayers who have money invested which is earning a higher return than the IRS penalty rate and choose to not make estimated tax payments.
-Their thinking is that they would rather leave their money invested, not make quarterly payments, and pay the resulting penalty when they file their income tax return.
-Although this strategy cannot be generally recommended, there is some sense to this reasoning.
+From time to time, we have prepared returns for taxpayers who have money invested which earns a higher return than the IRS penalty rate, and those taxpayers might choose to not make estimated tax payments.
+The logic is that it makes more financial sense to leave the money invested and pay the resulting penalty when the taxpayer files his or her income tax return.

 - Depending on your state of residence, you may be required to make state estimated income tax payments as well.
-In past years it was generally true that the fourth quarter estimate for state income taxes would be paid before December 31 so that it could be taken as a deduction, claimed for the year of payment.
-However, since the tax act applicable for 2018 and later years limits the deduction for income and property taxes to $10,000, paying this estimate early might not provide any tax benefit at all.
-[Tax planning opportunity – should I pay my state estimate early?
-The deduction limit must be considered for your own specific situation.]
+In past years, it was generally beneficial for taxpayers to pay their fourth quarter state estimate before December 31, so that it could be taken as a current year federal Schedule A deduction.
+However, the Tax Cuts and Jobs Act continues to limit the deduction for state and local income and property taxes to $10,000, thereby eroding the benefit of making the payment early in many situations.

-- You may be fully in compliance with the estimated tax rules, avoiding any penalty for underpayment of estimated tax, but still have a substantial tax liability to be paid on or before April 15, 2021, depending how your income and deductions end up being for 2020.
+- You may be fully in compliance with the estimated tax rules, avoiding any penalty for underpayment of estimated tax, but still have a substantial tax liability to be paid on or before April 15th, depending how your income and deductions end up for the year.
 You may want to consult your tax advisor in November or December to avoid an unpleasant “April surprise.”
-Remember, even if your 2019 tax return is extended automatically to October 2020, all 2019 tax must be paid in full by July 15, 2020, to avoid additional penalties and interest.
+Remember, even if your tax return is extended automatically to October 15th, all tax must be paid in full by April 15th to avoid additional penalties and interest.